aGotelli/ROS-and-Qt/README.md

 This part follows the same procedure as for Catkin.

-Inside the folder colcon (the one in qt_wss), first source the correct .bash file
+Inside the folder colcon (the one in ~/QtCreator/latest), first source the correct .bash file

     source /opt/ros/foxy/setup.bash